-Transformers often acts as bridges between the high-voltage national power network and local electricity distribution.
-As current passes through the transformer it heats up (this is called "thermal stress") and under most conditions it is this stress that limits how much power a transformer can take.
+Transformers act as bridges between the high-voltage national power network and local electricity distribution.
+As current passes through the transformer it heats up, undergoing ‘thermal stress’.
+Under most conditions, it is this thermal stress that limits how much power a transformer can take.

-TRALC2 provides National Grid with models of the thermal stress their high-voltage transformers are undergoing, and predicts when operating and safety limits will be reached under given sets of conditions.
-TRALC2 can be used live to predict the performance of circuits in the next hours or minutes or it can be used months in advance to simulate the effects of planned maintenance.
+The application can be used live to predict the performance of circuits in the next hours or minutes.
+It can also be used months in advance to simulate the effects of planned maintenance.

-National Grid is the largest privately-owned, independent transmission company in the world, and one of the top 100 companies in the UK.
-It owns and operates the high voltage electricity transmission system, which carries power from generators to suppliers across England and Wales.
+National Grid is the largest privately owned, independent transmission company in the world, and one of the top 100 companies in the UK.
+It owns and operates the high-voltage electricity transmission system that carries power from generators to suppliers across England and Wales.
 It also owns and operates transmission links to Scotland and France and plays a vital role in enabling the wholesale trade of electricity on behalf of the electricity market.